fluent/fluentd-docs-gitbook/deployment/system-config.md

 |:-----|:--------|:--------|
 | time | nil     | 0.14.0  |

-Specifies the time value of emitting error log interval.
+Specifies the time value of the emitting of error log interval.

 ### `suppress_config_dump`